VIEW ALL ROOMS

 ADA ROOM – Caddisfly

 While our Lodge was built before ADA requirements were in place (in 1946 – with the last major room addition in 1979), we do have one room that may be suitable for people with physical disabilities – the Caddisfly Room.
 The Caddisfly Room is on the ground floor and has extra wide doors (for wheelchair access).
-The bathroom is equipped with grip bars and has a roll in shower with a hand held showerhead.
+The bathroom is equipped with grip bars and has a roll-in shower with hand-held shower head.
 The room has one queen bed and is our smallest room.
 It is easily accessible from the parking area.
 Guests also have use of a wooden ramp to the main lodge to make it easy to get into the Lodge for breakfast.
 The only wheelchair accessible bathroom is in the Caddisfly Room.
-Depending on the nature of your disability – other rooms may also be suitable (ground floor, but no wheelchair access) – please call us at 541-822-3630 to discuss further.
+Depending on the nature of your disability, other rooms may also be suitable (ground floor, but no wheelchair access).
+Please call us at 541-822-3630 to discuss further.

 Fur buddies (dogs only) are only allowed in rooms in the Forest House (Songbird, Mayfly and Caddisfly) There is an additional charge of $25 per dog per stay (no more than 2 dogs allowed in Songbird – only one dog allowed in Caddisfly and Mayfly).
 Bookings for dogs must be made via phone (not online).
 Rules for dogs include: must be on a leash at all times on the property; no excessive barking/disturbing other guests, no wet dogs in rooms, no dogs on beds, no dogs in or around the main lodge building; dogs may not be left alone in rooms (you can put them in your car while dining – or you can bring a crate and they can be in there while you are dining).
 If you have questions about your fur buddy, feel free to give us a call.
 Additional charges will be added to your bill if your dog damages anything in the room or on the property.